This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Luxury accommodation in Port Douglas:

-For a full list of accomodation options in Port Douglas on the world’s biggest booking site click here.
+For a full list of accommodation options in Port Douglas, check out more options on Booking.com

 At 110 million years old, the Daintree Rainforest is possibly the oldest existing rainforest in the world, even pre-dating the Amazon.

 It’s World Heritage listed and sits smack bang alongside the Great Barrier Reef – the only place in the world where two World Heritage sites meet.
 It’s a must-visit part of Australia!